 Alternative Christmas Store: Rethink gift giving by shopping to help others on Advent Sundays.
 Find beautiful items from around the world, from small ornaments to scarves.
-Check out holiday items from church quilters.
 Consumable favorites include Erie House pecans, fair trade chocolate and coffee, and Palestinian olive oil.
-Among the groups that benefit are Church World Service, Heifer International, and the church’s Mission Partners.
-For more information or to volunteer, contact Laurie Jolicoeur (email@example.com), 708-822-0265, or Jamie Shamhart (firstname.lastname@example.org), 312-925-4996.
+Among the groups that benefit are Church World Service, Colores del Pueblo, SERVV International, and the church’s Mission Partners.
+For more information or to volunteer, contact Laurie Jolicoeur (firstname.lastname@example.org), 708-822-0265, or Jamie Shamhart (email@example.com), 312-925-4996.

 Cluster Tutoring: (clustertutoring.org) The tutoring program always needs new tutors, as there is always a waiting list of students.
 There is orientation and training for new tutors each September.
 It’s a weekly commitment of 90 minutes during the school year, and the rewards are seeing a child come alive with learning.
 Those who can’t make it weekly can be substitute tutors or help in the library.
 Interested volunteers can contact the program for more information (firstname.lastname@example.org).